 Ginger Rogers (Fort Worth).
 Fred's favorite dance partner hailed from Cowtown; I bet she did a mean two-step.
 Nee Virginia McMath.

 Jaclyn Smith (Houston).
-Another Charlie's Angel, and Kmart spokesperson.
+Another Charlie's Angel.

 Liz Smith (Fort Worth).
 Gossip queen and columnist.